gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Many applications using DTLS/SCTP are of semi-permanent nature.
-   Semi-permanent term comes from telecom and referres to connections that start at a certain time and are never closed.
+   Semi-permanent term comes from telecom and referres to connections that start at a certain time and are rarely closed.
    Semi-permanent connections use SCTP associations with expected lifetimes of months or even years where there is a significant cost for bringing them down in order to restart it.